AbstractSDK/abstract.js/packages/cli/README.md

 ✔ Writing to src/generated/index.ts
 ```

-And we should be good to now to the types generated directly into our codebase.
+And you should be all set to use the types generated directly into your codebase.